-We offer three facilities that can be used for teaching and learning: the medical physiology lab, the molecular imaging center (including electron microscopy), the cognitive neuroscience imaging center, and the dissection room.
+We offer three facilities that can be used for teaching and learning: the medical physiology lab, the molecular imaging center (including electron microscopy) and the dissection room.
 The latter is closely connected, and heavily dependent on, the Groningen human body donation program.

 The education ambassador of the BSCS is dr. Janniko Georgiadis.